Change Country/Area Global

 The installation of conventional silicon solar cells is sometimes regarded as problematic.
 For example, the installation site must be on level ground, and the building itself must be strong enough to bear the weight of the solar cells installed on the roof.

-On the other hand, Perovskite solar cells are thin, lightweight, and flexible next-generation solar cells that can generate energy efficiently even in poorly illuminated areas and when installed vertically.
-Therefore, these cells are expected to become a new means of generating energy by making effective use of wall surfaces and other vertical surfaces, and by installing them on roofs of buildings with low load-bearing capacity, conditions in which it is difficult to adopt conventional silicon solar cells.
+On the other hand, perovskite solar cells are thin, lightweight, and flexible next-generation solar cells that can generate energy efficiently even in poorly illuminated areas and when installed vertically.
+Therefore, these cells are expected to become a new means of generating energy by making effective use of walls and other vertical surfaces, which allows them to be installed on roofs of buildings with low load-bearing capacity, conditions in which it is difficult to adopt conventional silicon solar cells.

-Solar cells with these features are also expected to be utilized as a stand-alone power source for Internet of Things (IoT) devices.
+Perovskite solar cells with these features are also expected to be utilized as stand-alone power sources for IoT (Internet of Things ) devices.

-However, for perovskite solar cells to become widely used, low-cost, mass production technology is needed, as is the ability to customize the size and design to fit roofs and wall surfaces.
+However, for perovskite solar cells to become widely used, low-cost, mass production technology is essential, as is the ability to customize the size and design to fit roofs and wall surfaces.

-Ricoh has developed a film formation technology for perovskite solar cells that instead of requiring vacuum processing or laser processing applies all the functional layers using its proprietary organic semiconductor and inkjet technologies.
+Ricoh has developed a film formation technology for perovskite solar cells that instead of requiring laser processing or vacuum processing applies all the functional layers using its proprietary organic photoconductor and inkjet technologies.

 This technology will enable the high productivity and low-cost production of perovskite solar cells.
 Furthermore, Ricoh believes it can be applied to a variety of applications by taking advantage of the elements of inkjet technology to impart design features and cell size customization.